ERA-IITK/Iota/README.md

 * Click Create.

 If the agent creation is successful, the Intents appears.
 You can now begin customizing how your Dialogflow agent responds to user requests.
+You may refer to the docs here: https://dialogflow.com/docs

+## Integration With Messenger

+For integrating the bot with messenger you need to have admin rights of the page.
+Once you have that,

+* Go to developers.facebook.com

+* Create a new app.

+* Add the page you want to integrate and generate its token.

+* Enable webhooks integration and add the callback URL from the dialogflow agent to the app.

+* Submit the required documents and send the app for review.
+Details regarding which can be seen here: https://developers.facebook.com/docs/apps/review/